datahub-project/datahub/metadata-ingestion/source_docs/bigquery.md

 This plugin extracts the following:

-- Fetch a list of queries issued
-- Fetch a list of tables and columns accessed
+- Statistics on queries issued and tables and columns accessed (excludes views)
-- Aggregate these statistics into buckets, by day or hour granularity
+- Aggregation of these statistics into buckets, by day or hour granularity

 Note: the client must have one of the following OAuth scopes, and should be authorized on all projects you'd like to ingest usage stats from.